-Orchestral experience: You will rehearse and perform in the NAC Orchestra during select Main Series weeks in the 2018-2019 season.
+Orchestral experience: You will rehearse and perform in the NAC Orchestra during four select Main Series weeks in the 2019-2020 season.

 Individual coaching: You will receive individual instruction and coaching on orchestral repertoire from NAC Orchestra musicians, and may have the opportunity to perform in mock auditions and public masterclasses.

 Other: You will be coached in concert preparation, orchestral deportment, as well as career development.

 We encourage accepted applicants to become members in good standing with the American Federation of Musicians.

 Does your university or conservatory encourage exchanges or practicums in the professional world to prepare for your orchestral career?
 If so, the IOS is an ideal program for you.
 In addition to having all expenses paid, the four-week Institute for Orchestral Studies can complement your studies as a practicum or placement opportunity.
 The IOS offers a challenging opportunity to play at an international professional level by apprenticing in Canada’s National Arts Centre Orchestra.
 Following a full four weeks as outlined below, apprentices will receive a certificate for presentation to your educational institution.

 Apprentices accepted to the Institute for Orchestral Studies will play in section with the NAC Orchestra in 10 performances and an average of 5 x 2.5 hour rehearsals per week for 4 weeks.
 In addition to the rehearsals and concerts, the apprentices will be mentored by NACO Musicians both on stage and off.
 Orchestral deportment and etiquette, score marking skills, several private lessons, sectionals and mock auditions provide a rounded program of training.
 The first and most important priority for the apprentices throughout the program is to always be prepared for our conductors and the challenging variety of repertoire.